 Mix, edit, add text

 Once you’ve downloaded, uploaded, saved, and sorted all your topical content, it’s time to pop it all in your video editor and get started.
-There are plenty of video editing software programs to choose from that vary in their interfaces, platform compatibilities, and features.
+There are plenty of in-browser video tools to choose from, such as Placeit’s video maker.
 For a VICE-style video, there’s no need for anything too fancy.
 Most importantly, you’ll need to be sure that your software provides the capability to overlay text or add subtitles to your video in order to add your unique touch and information.